muditshukla3/ec2-java/README.md

 ```
 terraform init
 ```
-Once above command runs without any error, run following command to run the script.
+Once above command runs without any error, run following command to make sure there are no errors with the script.
 ```
 terraform plan
 ```